Coarsely Holomorphic Curves and Symplectic Topology: Introduction

 \section{Introduction}

 Among all almost complex manifolds, those tamed by symplectic structures have a particularly robust geometry.
 Often, for example in Gromov's Compactness Theorem \cite{Gr}, the role of a symplectic form $\omega$ in the proof of a geometric result is to provide an upper bound on the area of a pseudoholomorphic curve $S$ in terms of the homology pairing $\langle [\omega], [S] \rangle$.
 Is a taming symplectic form necessary for such a bound, or can such arguments be applied to a wider class of almost complex manifolds?
 This paper demonstrates that a taming symplectic form is, in fact, necessary for such a bound to hold for \textit{coarsely holomorphic curves}, as was speculated in \cite[Section IV, p143]{GrSp}.
-Along the way, we provide tools for investigating the sharpness of certain geometric results in symplectic topology.\\
+These objects have much of the global rigidity of pseudoholomorphic curves, but have enough local flexibility to exist in cases where pseudoholomorphic curves do not.
+This makes them particularly well-suited to probe the large-scale behavior of almost complex manifolds and, in particular, answer the question of when they admit taming symplectic structures.\\

 Informally, coarsely holomorphic curves are surfaces which are close, on average, to being pseudoholomorphic.
 More formally, let $(X,J,g)$ be a compact almost complex Riemannian manifold.
+No compatibility is required between $J$ and $g$.
 Let $\widetilde{Gr}_2(TX)$ be the space of oriented 2-planes in $TX$.
 Fix a continuous nonnegative ``distance'' function $D$ on $\widetilde{Gr}_2(TX)$ that vanishes precisely on the subspace of $J$-invariant planes with the orientation induced by $J$.

 \begin{dfn} Let $\varepsilon > 0$.
 A closed oriented surface $S$ in $X$ is a \textit{coarsely $\varepsilon$-holomorphic curve} if

 \end{dfn}

 \begin{eg} A closed oriented surface is a pseudoholomorphic curve if and only if it is coarsely $\varepsilon$-holomorphic for every $\varepsilon > 0$. \end{eg}